🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 How would you feel after this praise or recognition?
 Happy, right?

-But what’s behind the sudden flush of happiness.
-Let’s understand.
+But what's behind your sudden surge of happiness?
+Let's understand.

 Recognition triggers positive reactions in our brains.
-When we receive praise, our brain releases chemicals that make us feel good and motivated.
+When we receive praise or feel appreciated, our brain releases chemicals that make us feel good and motivated.

-The main chemicals involved in triggering these positive reactions are dopamine and serotonin.
+The primary chemicals involved in triggering these positive reactions are Dopamine and Serotonin.

-Dopamine, popularly known as the "reward chemical," creates a sense of pleasure and encourages us to repeat behaviors that lead to praise.
-Serotonin, on the other hand, is famous as the "mood stabilizer."
-It helps regulate our emotions and boosts our overall sense of well-being.
+Dopamine (like a little cheerleader) creates a sense of pleasure and encourages us to repeat behaviors that lead to praise.
+Conversely, Serotonin works behind the scenes to regulate our emotions and boost our overall well-being.

 1. Enhanced Employee Engagement